Elizabethton, Tennessee: Native American inhabitants

 The area that is now Tennessee was first settled by Paleo-Indians nearly 11,000 years ago.
 The names of the cultural groups that inhabited the area between first settlement and the time of European contact are unknown, but several distinct cultural phases have been named by archaeologists, including Archaic, Woodland, and Mississippian.
 Chiefdoms of the Mississippian culture preceded the historic Muscogee (also known as Creek) people who inhabited the Tennessee River Valley.
 They were pushed out of eastern Tennessee by Cherokee migration into the river's headwaters and lower areas in the eastern part of what became the state.

 When Spanish explorers first visited Tennessee, led by Hernando de Soto in 1539–43, it was inhabited by tribes of Muscogee and Yuchi people.
 Possibly because of European diseases devastating the Native tribes, which would have left a population vacuum, and also from expanding European settlement in the north, the Cherokee migrated south through the mountains from the area that is now Virginia.
-They occupied a homeland incorporating also western North and South Carolina, northeastern Georgia and Alabama.
+They occupied an area incorporating western North and South Carolina, northeastern Georgia and Alabama.

 As European-American settlers expanded through the Province of Carolina, they came into armed conflict and forcibly displaced native populations over time to the south and west.
-The rising states kept up the pressure against Native Americans, as they were eager for their lands.
-Congress passed the Indian Removal Act in 1830, and the United States military enforced the removal of nearly all Muscogee and Yuchi peoples, the Chickasaw, Choctaw and Cherokee.
-The latter were the last holdouts but, from 1838 to 1839, nearly 17,000 Cherokee were forced to walk overland from "emigration depots" in Alabama and Eastern Tennessee, such as Fort Cass, to Indian Territory west of Arkansas.
+The increasing European population kept up the pressure against Native Americans, who were eager for their land.
+In 1830, Congress passed the Indian Removal Act and the United States military enforced the removal of nearly all Muscogee and Yuchi peoples, the Chickasaw, Choctaw and Cherokee.
+The latter were the last holdouts, but, from 1838 to 1839, nearly 17,000 Cherokee were forced to walk overland from "emigration depots" in Alabama and Eastern Tennessee, such as Fort Cass, to Indian Territory west of Arkansas.
 (They were transported by boat across the Mississippi River.)
-This came to be known as the Trail of Tears, as an estimated 4,000 Cherokees died along the way.
+This came to be known as the Trail of Tears, an estimated 4,000 Cherokees died along the way.